top 0

 Elephant Grounds

-Do not be deceived by its storefront—Elephant Grounds’ Caine Road branch is, in fact, one of the beloved coffee shop’s largest, replete with outdoor seating and a second floor.
-As with all Elephant Grounds shops, its chic décor and scents of in-house roasted coffee make it a relaxing place to be.
-When itching for a bite, order its avocado toast ($105) or indulge in an ice cream sandwich ($68).
+Do not be deceived by its storefront—Elephant Grounds’ Caine Road branch is, in fact, one of the beloved café company’s favourite amongst its regular customer, having gone through a recent refresh.
+As with all Elephant Grounds coffee shops, its chic décor and scents of in-house roasted coffee make it a relaxing place to be.
+When itching for a bite, order the avocado toast or indulge in an ice cream sandwich.

 Hige Izakaya